ranariyagmail/Medical-Appointment/README.md

 # Cleaned Medical Appointment Dataset 🏥

 This project involves cleaning and preprocessing a dataset of medical appointments.
-The original dataset contained invalid entries such as negative ages and inconsistent date formats, which have been corrected and standardized.
+The original dataset is downloaded from kaggle .
+Dtaset contained invalid entries such as negative ages and inconsistent date formats, which have been corrected and standardized.

 ## ✅ Dataset Cleaning Steps